American Institute of Architecture Students: 50th anniversary

-At the end of 2009, Michael V. Geary, CAE resigns as executive director, launching an Executive Search for the organization.
-Association Strategies is hired to assist in finding a qualified replacement.
-Joshua Caulfield, IOM is hired in spring of 2010.
-Between 2009–2011, president Je'Nen M. Chastain (University of North Carolina at Charlotte), vice president Brett Roeth (Miami University), and president Tyler W. Ashworth (University of Idaho) and vice president Danielle McDonough (Northeastern University) were faced with the challenge of transitioning the organization into the next decade.
-Strategic planning exercises started in 2006 are carried through to realize long discussed programs, policies, committees, and member benefits that will support growing professional needs of the membership.
-Implementation takes off quickly into 2011–2012.
-FORUM receives a record high attendance of 1,000+ students in Toronto, Ontario, Canada.
+At the end of 2009, Michael V. Geary, CAE resigned as executive director, launching an Executive Search for the organization.
+Association Strategies was hired to assist in finding a qualified replacement.
+Joshua Caulfield, IOM was hired in spring of 2010.
+Strategic planning exercises started in 2006 were carried through to realize long discussed programs, policies, committees, and member benefits to support growing professional needs of the membership.
+FORUM received a record high attendance of 1,000+ students in Toronto, Ontario, Canada.

-Under the leadership of president Nick Mancusi (Taliesin, The Frank Lloyd Wright School of Architecture) and vice president Laura Meador (Louisiana State University) the AIAS undergoes a Re:Branding effort.
-Advocacy also shifts forward as a strategic priority of the organization with the introduction of the Federal Student Loans (National Design Services Act).
-A four-year financial plan to double revenue is created, with the goal to achieve decade record high membership.
-New program tracks are introduced at the Grassroots Leadership Conference, and membership services are expanded.
-Continued growth takes place in 2011–2012.
-Gradual recovery from the (Great Recession) in the United States allows the profession of architecture to also recover.
+Under president Nick Mancusi (Taliesin, The Frank Lloyd Wright School of Architecture) and vice president Laura Meador (Louisiana State University), the AIAS underwent a rebranding effort.
+Advocacy also shifted forward as a strategic priority of the organization with the introduction of the Federal Student Loans (National Design Services Act).
+A four-year financial plan to double revenue was created, with the goal to achieve decade record high membership.
+New program tracks were introduced at the Grassroots Leadership Conference, and membership services were expanded.
+Gradual recovery from the Great Recession allowed the profession of architecture to recover.

-In 2012 the AIAS is met with the resignation of Executive Director Joshua Caulfield, IOM.
-President Westin Conahan (University of Nevada, Las Vegas) hires Nick Serfass, CAE as the new executive director.
+In 2012, the AIAS was met with the resignation of Executive Director Joshua Caulfield, IOM.
+President Westin Conahan (University of Nevada, Las Vegas) hired Nick Serfass, CAE as the new executive director.